krgross/bma590-course-notes/docs/04-SmoothRegression.md

 ##  Max.   :97.00   Max.   :260.0   Max.   :5.000
 ```

-Our first attempt at a GAM will entertain smoothing splines for all of the continuous predictors in the model.
+Our first attempt at a GAM will use penalized regression splines for all of the continuous predictors in the model.
 We will use a linear term for GRAZE because there are too few unique values to support a smooth term:

 ```r
 bird.gam1 <- mgcv::gam(ABUND ~ s(L.AREA, k = 10) + s(L.DIST, k = 10) + s(L.LDIST, k = 10) + s(YR.ISOL, k = 10) + GRAZE + s(ALT, k = 10), data = bird)